christianalfoni/christianalfoni.github.io/_posts/2014-08-01-why-javascript-inheritance-is-so-difficult-to-understand.md

 {% endhighlight %}

 What you are doing here is actually building the prototype constructor for "MyBase".
 Since there is no constructor passed for instantiation you will get an empty one.
-So lets see what happens if we add that:
+So lets see what happens if we add our own constructor:

 {% highlight javascript %}